- Solutions

 Prioritizing ease-of-use is another crucial component.
 The system should be intentionally designed with different user segments in mind.

-An effective vaccination system must be capable of managing the complexities associated with immunization scheduling.
+An effective vaccination system must be capable of managing the complexities associated with immunization schedules.
 These include multiple doses, concurrent scheduling, and waitlists.
 Every element should be adaptable to fit an organization’s needs, inventory and use case.

 With our years of healthcare and patient engagement experience at CERTIFY, we know how to streamline appointment management.
 That’s why we’ve created our own centralized vaccination scheduling solution: CERTIFY Vax.
 This end-to-end offering supports the entire vaccination workflow, including pre-registration, scheduling, vaccination information capture, and a verified immunity passport.